elbthelzeleke/SeniorDesign2024/ProfessionalBio(Quoc Luong).md

 - Handled complaints and concerns of residents
 - Answered inquiries about the dorm and provided directions to places on campus

+## Skills

+- **Technical:** Python (Django), C/C++, HTML/CSS, Excel
+- **Language:** Bilingual in Vietnamese and English

 ## Project Sought
+I am open to any projects because I want to learn new things and new skills.
+There are some fields that I am very interested in such as:
+- Artificial Intelligence
+- Website Development
+- Application Design